 Our New York Subway Accident Lawyers Can Help

-Subway injuries are a serious problem for New Yorkers and can result in steep medical bills, lost wages, and other expenses — expenses that may have been caused by the city’s negligence.
-But if you or someone you love has been injured in a subway accident, you’re not alone.
-The experienced subway accident attorneys of Hach & Rose, LLP can help you demand justice by seeking the maximum compensation possible.
+Subway injuries are a serious problem for New Yorkers, resulting in steep medical bills, lost wages, and other expenses.
+These are expenses that the city’s negligence may have caused.
+But you’re not alone if you or someone you love has been injured in a subway accident.
+The experienced subway accident attorneys of Hach & Rose, LLP can help you demand justice by seeking the maximum compensation.
 Contact us today by calling (212) 779-0057 or filling out our online contact form, and we’ll begin fighting for you.